LEMS Diagnostic Overview

 58% of patients

-The symptoms of LEMS are often mistaken for more common diseases and disorders, such as myasthenia gravis (MG), multiple sclerosis (MS), myopathies, fibromyalgia, amyotrophic lateral sclerosis, and depression.1,4
+The clinical presentation of LEMS may resemble other common neuromuscular/neurological disorders and may be misdiagnosed as myasthenia gravis (MG), multiple sclerosis (MS), Guillain-Barré syndrome, amyotrophic lateral sclerosis, and Parkinson’s disease.1,4

 Help your patients recognize the differences between LEMS and MG